Elder Law Newsletter: Preplanning for Medicaid Benefits – a Critical Step in Caregiving

 Here are a few tips to get you started if you find yourself preparing now to enter Tennessee’s Medicaid system, riddled with complexities, technicalities, and seemingly insurmountable guidelines:

 Steps to Prepare for TennCare

-Review this list to gather important asset information (Medicaid has the right to know about the last five years)
+- Review this list below to gather important asset information (Medicaid has the right to know about the last five years)